-Section 4: Advisor
+Section 4: Advisor Method of Election

-- The University President will appoint one member of the administration to serve as consultant to the SA at its - 237 meetings.
+- The University President will appoint one member of the administration to serve as consultant to the SA at its meetings. - A. Each voting member of the Assembly and undergraduate representative to the University Assembly shall be elected by a single transferable voting system using the Hare Method, except as otherwise provided for in this Charter.

-238 Section 5: Absentees
+Section 5: Absentees Term of the Assembly

-- Any voting members who are absent for three regularly scheduled meetings cumulatively during their term will have - 240 their position vacated.
-At the discretion of the Executive Committee, a member will not be counted as if they were - absent for an interview for a job, graduate school, or scholarship; if they were attending a required academic event for - 242 which accommodations could not be made; if they were representing the Student Assembly in an official capacity; if - 243 they were tending to a family emergency; or if they were under the care of a physician.
-The Executive Committee will - review each circumstance individually and will determine a decision within 7 days of the request.
-Executive - Committee may avert such a vacancy by a two-thirds (2/3) vote of seated voting members of the Executive - 246 Committee.
+Any voting members who are absent for three regularly scheduled meetings cumulatively during their term will have their position vacated.
+At the discretion of the Executive Committee, a member will not be counted as if they were absent for an interview for a job, graduate school, or scholarship; if they were attending a required academic event for which accommodations could not be made; if they were representing the Student Assembly in an official capacity; if they were tending to a family emergency; or if they were under the care of a physician.
+The Executive Committee will review each circumstance individually and will determine a decision within 7 days of the request.
+Executive Committee may avert such a vacancy by a two-thirds (2/3) vote of seated voting members of the Executive Committee.
 The vote would be conducted by secret ballot.
-The Executive Committee should consider the reasoning - for past absences, the likelihood of future absences, and the representative's supplemental actions to represent their - respective constituency in making their decision.
-The same action must be taken if the Executive Committee wishes - 249 to avert a vacancy whenever the three cumulative absences mark is exceeded.
-The Director of Elections will serve as - 250 Chair for these meetings.
-In the event that a Student Assembly member is observing a religious holiday on the day of - 251 a Student Assembly meeting, and that religious holiday has not already been accommodated for in the yearly Student - 252 Assembly schedule, Student Assembly members may contact the Vice President of Internal Operations for an excused absence before the start of the weekly meeting.
+The Executive Committee should consider the reasoning for past absences, the likelihood of future absences, and the representative's supplemental actions to represent their respective constituency in making their decision.
+The same action must be taken if the Executive Committee wishes to avert a vacancy whenever the three cumulative absences mark is exceeded.
+The Director of Elections will serve as Chair for these meetings.
+In the event that a Student Assembly member is observing a religious holiday on the day of a Student Assembly meeting, and that religious holiday has not already been accommodated for in the yearly Student

+Assembly schedule, Student Assembly members may contact the Vice President of Internal Operations for an excused absence before the start of the weekly meeting.